 Generally, though, this is one disease that is mostly self-inflicted.

 Periodontal diseases can be successfully prevented if the patient practices proper plaque control.
 This method involves going into the dentist’s office for a professional cleaning appointment at least twice a year, supplemented by regular brushing to remove plaque from the accessible surfaces of the teeth, and flossing to eliminate food that has become stuck in between the teeth or under the gum line.

 Gum disease can almost always be reversed.
 It’s a matter of reducing the pockets, removing the infection, restoring the bone (if necessary), and getting the gums to reattach to the teeth.
 Of course, how far the gum disease has progressed can dictate if the reversal is possible.
 For instance, if a person has allowed the disease to progress to the point where all of his or her teeth are affected and cannot be saved, extraction may be necessary, and the teeth replaced by dentures or dental implants.

 how to treat gum disease

 Treatment options for the management of gum disease depend on what stage the disease is in, the patient’s overall oral health, and response to previous treatment.
 Nonsurgical treatment options include professional dental cleaning or scaling and root planing, which is a deep cleaning procedure.
 Both methods remove plaque and tartar buildup from above and below the gum line.
 Surgical treatments for periodontal diseases include flap surgery, bone graft grafting, soft tissue grafting, guided tissue regeneration, and bone surgery.
-Surgical options are usually used when the gum tissue surrounding the teeth become unhealthy and the disease cannot be corrected using the nonsurgical options.
+Surgical options are usually used when the gum tissue surrounding the teeth becomes unhealthy and the disease cannot be corrected using the nonsurgical options.